nuxodin/ateam/README.md

-# ateam
+# A-Team

-A-Team is an innovative multi-agent system
+A-Team is an innovative multi-agent system.

+## Getting Started

+This project is in its early stages.

+## Contributing

+Your help is welcome!
+If you'd like to contribute, please open an issue or submit a pull request.